volfegan/GeometricAlgorithms/README.md

 * Plane sweep to find segment intersections by Bentley-Ottmann algorithm (not reliable and fault)

 #### Pseudo-Triangulation
-As I wasted 3 weeks studying Delaunay Triangulation, I just stopped and started from a easier step point.
-The PseudoTriangulation is done by efficient bruteForce method, where a line is draw between two point only when it less than some maxDist.
+As I wasted 3 weeks studying Delaunay Triangulation, I just stopped and started from an easier step point.
+The PseudoTriangulation is done by efficient bruteForce method, where a line is drawn between two points only when it less than some maxDist.
 If there are n points, this search is done on n*(n-1)/2 steps.
 The whole explanations can be found at the end of this video [Coding Math: Episode 58 - Array Math](https://www.youtube.com/watch?v=75Cbkoo4Gwg).
+This is far from some true triangulation as the points don't act as true vertex.

-The sketch is pretty ineficient.
+The sketch is pretty inefficient.
 At 150 points and maxDist=100, we get around 60 frames/s.
 At 300 points same maxDist, 25 frames/s, 1000 points, 2 frames/s.
 Probably using some QuadTree structure we can improve the performance.

 #### Find line segments intersections by Brute Force method
 Initial implementation of an efficient Plane sweep Line Segment Intersection.
 This visualization program shows how the brute force works its way in a 2D loop to find all the intersections from some given points that form lines.
 Basically, every line checks against the others for some point intersection.
 The text file on the data directory contains the points that form lines following this format separated only by space.
 Example: